zenml-io/zenml/README.md

 The above command not only provisions the given tools, but also automatically creates a ZenML stack with the configuration of the deployed recipe!

-## 🍰 ZenBytes
-New to MLOps?
-Get up to speed by visiting the [ZenBytes](https://github.com/zenml-io/zenbytes) repo.

->ZenBytes is a series of short practical MLOps lessons taught using ZenML.
->It covers many of the [core concepts](https://docs.zenml.io/getting-started/core-concepts) widely used in ZenML and MLOps in general.

-## 📜 ZenFiles
-Already comfortable with ZenML and wish to elevate your pipeline into production mode?
-Check out [ZenFiles](https://github.com/zenml-io/zenfiles).

->ZenFiles is a collection of production-grade ML use-cases powered by ZenML.
-They are fully fleshed out, end-to-end projects that showcase ZenML's capabilities.
-They can also serve as a template from which to start similar projects.

 # 🗺 Roadmap